skaman82/u360gts-ctrl/build_notes_u360.md

 ## GPS setup

 #### Aircraft
-Make sure your GPS Module hat an update rate at least of 5 Hz
+Make sure your GPS Module has an update rate at least of 5 Hz

 #### Tracker
 Configure your Tracker GPS module as described here: